Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Spaces: Spare Bedroom

-Hopefully you have a large spare bedroom so it can be arranged to serve multiple purposes - a hobby room & home office.
-It could also serve as an exercise room.
-The living room may be a better choice if you have a closet to store your weights, and has more room to move around.
-See: What's Always with You?
+Hopefully you have a spare bedroom that can be arranged to serve multiple purposes - a hobby room, home office, and possibly a guest room.
+Possibly an exercise room.
+The living room may be a better choice if you have a closet to store your weights and has more room to move around in.
+Outdoors is another great option: What's Always with You?

 Exercise - Weights for strong bones & muscles.
 Yoga for strength, balance, and mobility.
-And total body cardio for extra heart health.
-A wall mounted TV screen in a spare room plus weights & yoga mat are the basic needs.
+And total body movement for cardio, mobility, and heart health.
+A large screen TV, weights, and yoga mat are the basic needs.

 Hobbies - Studies show that it's mentally calming when you make something with your hands, even if it takes some effort and a little sweat.
-It's also very satisfying to see the progress thru to completion.
-If you need the space & only work on your hobby a few times a month - consider a couple of folding tables and a 3 or 5 drawer cabinet for supplies.
+It's also very satisfying to see the your progress & completed project.
+A folding table and 3-5 drawer cabinet for supplies will get you going on so many hobbies.

-Hobby Examples - playing the guitar or keyboards, cooking, gardening, wood working, ceramics, painting, building model trains, making jewelry, knitting, framing your best photography, sewing clothes, and a ton of other types of crafts.
+Hobby Examples - playing the guitar or keyboards, cooking, gardening, wood working, ceramics, painting, building model trains, making jewelry, making candles, crafting with buttons or plants & mosses, knitting, framing photography, scrap booking, sewing clothes, and many other crafts.
 As mentioned above, if you or a friend has a talent or skill - invite others over to share, or teach classes for extra play money.
-So many possibilities, and so much fun to be had.
+So many possibilities, and so much fun.

 Health Vibes - the bathroom should be a healing sanctuary with a spa vibe